EdoRondelli/Tirocinio-Magistrale/01_analyses/01_hmmer_missing/README.md

 Initial tree failed (considered each header containing species + orthogroup as a different individual instead of grouping by species, so we removed the portion after the header), thus the tree could group by the species indicator in the header.

+# Search of CYC 1 in gagal
+we found cyc1 sequences in some species, and used diamond to transform the gagal proteome fasta into a searchable database, then allowing us to search the cyc1 sequences in it but found no results. next step is downloading the entire gagal genome and searching in that.